*STEAM: Science, Technology, Engineering, Arts, Mathematics

 Further food for thought from the World Economic Forum: Deep Shift: Technology tipping points and Societal impact, see page 22 on the impact of AI on white collar jobs.
 And please see the 2013 Oxford Martin School report on the future of employment referred to in Deep Shift.

-STEM subjects are therefore more important than ever in order to secure good job prospects and to avoid technological unemployment:
+STEM subjects are more important than ever to secure good job prospects and to avoid technological unemployment:

 due to our discovery of means of economising the use of labour outrunning the pace at which we can find new uses for labour